 A few years ago, the Public Record Office of Northern Ireland issued an announcement about a group of family photographs taken by the Allison Photographic Studios in Armagh, County Armagh between circa 1871 and 1947.
 It’s a genealogical cache’ for anyone with relatives in County Armagh, South Down, and County Monaghan.

-Glass negatives from the PRONI are being scanned and posted to their Flickr.com photostream.
+Glass negatives from the PRONI were scanned and posted to their Flickr.com photostream.
 If you have family from those areas, it’s worth looking.
 The family portraits and weddings are arranged alphabetically by surname.
 There are also rural scenes and photos of businesses.
 I didn’t find my Taylor’s but you might locate a “lost” family photo or two.

 Archives, like PRONI, post their images online in the hope that someone might be able to add data to the photo caption.
 You can help the archive identify the images by joining Flickr.com and commenting on the pictures.
 There are photographs of formal weddings, individuals picnicking, and just gorgeous Irish scenery.